hashemisa/pure-web-components-auto-loader/README.md

-# Autoloader for standard web components; Pure
+# Auto loader for standard Web components; Pure & Vanilla JS

 With a simple combination and creative approach, you can easily load all your standard components through an unzipped JavaScript that is only 64 bytes.